paulperez-dev/paulperez-dev/README.md

 - 👋 Hi, I’m @paulperez-dev
 - 👀 I’m interested in Quantum Physics
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m a Flutter Developer
 - 💞️ I’m looking to collaborate on Flutter Projects
 - 📫 How to reach me: email me to paulz25@hotmail.com